Southeast Arizona Bird Photography Tours: Explore a Premier Birding Destination

 Blue-throated Mountain-gem: One of the larger species, typically found in higher elevations in the Santa Rita Mountains.

-Plain-Capped Starthroat: The Plain-capped Starthroat (Heliomaster constantii) is a rare but exciting visitor in Southeast Arizona.
+Plain-Capped Starthroat: The Plain-capped Starthroat is a rare but exciting visitor in Southeast Arizona.
 It’s considered a vagrant species, primarily found in Mexico and Central America, but occasionally seen in Arizona during the summer months.

 Migration: A Dynamic Birding Season